bartokon/ccsds123/README.md

 This target generates an 8×8 gradient BSQ image in the build directory, then feeds both the reference and “HDL” paths to `tools/hdl_compare.py`.

+## Vivado automation

+The `make hdl-project` and `make hdl-sim` targets now regenerate the Verilog and VHDL parameter include files automatically before Vivado starts.
+By default the parameters are derived from `tools/conf.json`; set the `HDL_CONFIG` environment variable to point at an alternative configuration if required.
+The helper script invokes `python3` unless a different interpreter is provided via the `PYTHON` environment variable.

 ## Command-line tools